rucio/documentation/docs/configure_globus_transfertool.md

 CLIENT_ID = '' # your client ID obtained from registering application
 client = globus_sdk.NativeAppAuthClient(CLIENT_ID)
 client.oauth2_start_flow(refresh_tokens=True)
-client.oauth2_get_authorize_url() # Use the URL returned here to obtain an authorization code AUTH_CODE = '' # Use the authorization code returned by authenticating to Globus Online
+client.oauth2_get_authorize_url() # Use URL returned here to obtain the authorization AUTH_CODE = '' # Use authorization code returned by authenticating to Globus Online

 # use the authorization code to create a refresh token
 token_response = client.oauth2_exchange_code_for_tokens(AUTH_CODE)